Prague - Things to Do in Prague in April

 Witches' Night (Čarodějnice)

-30 April, bonfires blaze in parks across the city; straw witches burn while locals drain burčák—grape juice that thinks it’s wine.
-The biggest pyre crowns Petřín Hill, woodsmoke sparring with April’s evening chill while sausages sizzle nearby.
+30 April, bonfires blaze in parks across the city.
+Straw witches burn while locals drain burčák, grape juice that thinks it's wine.
+The biggest pyre crowns Petřín Hill, woodsmoke sparring with April's evening chill while sausages sizzle nearby.

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge